Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Existence Result for Varying Entry Times

 \subsection{Preliminaries and Regularity Results}

-The definition of MFG equilibrium suggests that one solves the control problem $t^*$ by $t^*$ and verifies the fixed point conditions \eqref{Definition:muMFG} and \eqref{Definition:thetaMFG}.
-This will be done using regular conditional probabilities and \emph{probability kernels}.
-Let us first define some spaces of probability measures indexed by $t^*$.
-For $t^* \in [0,\eta]$, and $\alpha(t^*) \in \A(t^*)$, for simplicity we will denote $\alpha^{t^*}:= \alpha(t^*)$ and $X^{t^*}:= X(t^*)$.
-Consider the uniquely solvable SDE on the product space:
+As we mentioned before, we solve the problem $t^*$-by-$t^*$ and verify the fixed point conditions \eqref{Definition:muMFG} and \eqref{Definition:thetaMFG} using regular conditional probabilities.
+For $t^* \in [0,\eta]$, and $\alpha(t^*) \in \A(t^*)$, for simplicity we denote $\alpha^{t^*}:= \alpha(t^*)$.
+Just as Definition \ref{Definition:Mk0} in the fixed-entry section, we define the space of laws of the inventory process, for both $X^{t^*}$ and $X$.

-We first look at the space of measures for the state process conditioned on the entry time.
-With $K \geq 0$ being the bound in Assumption \ref{Assumption:SD4}, define\footnote{We consider $\M_K^{t^*}$ as a subset of $\mathcal{P}(\X^*)$ with support in $\X^{t^*}$.}